How to create a well thought out diversity recruitment strategy

 You are not going to retain your diversity hires if once they are through the door they feel unsafe and unwelcome.
 This means creating a culture of inclusion with the required strategy to go with it.
 Despite what many organisations think these things don’t happen on their own.

-Tackle these issues head on with our Managing Unconscious Bias and Inclusive Workplace workshops.
+Tackle these issues head on with our Managing Unconscious Bias in your recruitment processes.